Prince Harry 'sparks laughter from courtroom' when questioned about his royal title on witness stand

 Prince Harry sparks laughter amid lawsuit

-According to reports, ahead of Prince Harry giving evidence on January 22, Harry was questioned about his title.
+According to reports, ahead of Prince Harry giving evidence, he was questioned about his royal title.

 David Sherborne, who is representing the Duke of Sussex and other claimants in the case, asked Harry how he should be addressed in court, and whether this would be as His Royal Highness.